abhijit-c/LatinTranslations/Georgics/src/book1.md

 | *sit pecori, apibus quanta experientia parcis,*
 | *hinc canere incipiam.*

+- *faciat* from *facio, facere, feci, factus* is 3rd singular present active subjunctive, meaning to make.
+This is subjunctive because it's an indirect question.
+- *vertere* from *verto, vertere, verti, versus* is the present active infinitive, meaning to turn.
+- *adiungere* from *adiungo, adiungere, adiunxi, adiunctus* is the present active infinitive, meaning to attach.
+- Critical note, *vitis* here is the alternative plural accusative form while *ulmis* is the dative.
+- *conveniat* from *convenio, convenire, conveni, conventus* is 3rd singular present active subjunctive, meaning to be appropriate to.
+- *habendo* from *habeo, habere, habio, habitus* is the future passive participle, meaning to have.
+This is the gerundive modifying *pecori*.
+- Reduplicated the gerundive to fit with *apibus*, as potentially indicated by the notes.
+- *incipiam* from *incipio, incipere, incepi, inceptus* is 1st singular future active indicative, meaning to begin.

+      What makes prosperous crops, by which star is it fitting to turn the land, Maecenas, and by which star is it fitting to attach the vines to the elms, what care of cows, what maintainance is it for having cattle, how much experience for having frugal bees, hence I will begin to sing.

 |                       *vos, o clarissima mundi*
 | *lumina, labentem caelo quae ducitis annum,*
 | *Liber et alma Ceres, vestro si munere tellus*